maziyank/pin_cell_extension/README.md

 # Pin Cell Extension
 ---

-NB Extension to pin your important cell in the sidebar.
+Jupyter NB Extension to pin your important cell in the sidebar.
 Save your precious time scrolling up and down just for looking another cell.

 ## Install Extension